Scientific name: Odocoileus virginianus

 Grunts—Males often call during the mating season.

-Snort-wheeze—Classic noise males make during the breeding season.
+Snort-wheeze—Males make this classic noise during the breeding season.

 Forehead: Glands located on the foreheads of deer leave a scent behind when they rub on vegetation.
 All deer use these secretory glands during the rutting season, but dominant males make the most use of them.